domin1101/malmo-challenge/README.md

 ## Future

 I think this solution has more potential than the results may show.
-Especially when trying to train an agent to collaborate without having something like a challenge agent coevolution would be very interesting.
+Especially, when trying to train an agent to collaborate without having something like a challenge agent, coevolution would be very interesting.